(keep reading to learn what happened)

 There is more interior lighting and a new POS machine for easier order taking.

-Now that we’ve recapped the Turtle Bay Bar Rescue episode, let’s talk about how the bar is doing in 2023 and beyond.
+Now that we’ve recapped the Turtle Bay Bar Rescue episode, let’s talk about how the bar is doing in 2024 and whether Spirits on Bourbon is still open.

 Spirits on Bourbon Update - What Happened Next?

-In fact, it’s probably one of the most succesful rescues ever.
+In fact, it’s probably one of the most succesful rescues ever, though all good things must come to an end (spoiler!).

 Soon after Jon Taffer’s visit, the bar is bringing in almost $10,000 per month in profit, which is a huge improvement from the $15,000 deficit when Turtle Bay originally appeared on the show.